adelbennaceur/self-driving-car-simulation/README.md

 ## Dataset:
-The dataset is collected fropm the udacity self driving car simulator.
+The dataset is collected from the udacity self driving car simulator.

 ## Dataset directory structure:
 ```